 If you’ve been injured in an accident at work or if you’ve developed an illness because of a work-related issue, you may be eligible to recover either Social Security Disability Insurance (SSDI) benefits or Supplemental Security Income (SSI) benefits.
 The Social Security Administration (SSA) administers both of these government programs, which provide financial assistance to those who have suffered work-related disabilities.

 It might sound like just the thing you have been looking for.
 But you need to prove that your disability has prevented, or will prevent, you from working for at least a year.
 Partial disabilities don’t count.
-This is often a long and laborious process — and in some cases, including appeals, it can last for as long as two years.
+Applying for SSDI or SSI benefits is often a long and laborious process — and in some cases, including appeals, it can last for as long as two years.

 We will flesh out more about SSDI benefits and SSI benefits below, including information on how to apply, what to do if your initial claim is turned down, the appeals process and the kinds of medical evidence you will need to bolster your case.
 We will also present some ideas about things that you can do to give your benefits claim a greater chance of success, such as hiring a disability lawyer.